Truvada for PrEP

 Some providers not working in HIV are still learning about PrEP, and some continue to be reluctant to prescribe it.
 Read the PDF of the CDC brochure “Talk to Your Doctor about PrEP.”
 The brochure includes resources for providers.
 HIV specialists may be best for a PEP or PrEP prescription, as they are familiar with the medications and more supportive of PrEP; find providers at hivma.org and aahivm.org, as well as pleaseprepme.org.
 HIV specialists are generally in high demand, however, and advocates are looking to make Truvada for PrEP much more accessible.
 There is also a complex set of standards to use in prescribing PrEP that may cause many providers to turn away, including a call for safer sex counseling.
-Requirements for a PrEP prescription can be burdensome.
-Truvada for PrEP has a Risk Evaluation and Mitigation Strategy (REMS) program which providers can access to ensure safe prescribing.
+As of July 1, 2019, however, the FDA no longer requires a REMS (Risk Evaluation and Mitigation Strategy) program for Truvada for PrEP.
 The National Alliance of State and Territorial AIDS Directors (NASTAD) developed a guide to help providers bill for PrEP services available at nastad.org/resource/billing-coding-guide-hiv-prevention.
 Two excellent websites for finding a PrEP provider are preplocator.org and aidsvu.org.
 All you need to do is enter your ZIP code, and a list of providers who prescribe Truvada for PrEP will appear.

 Greater PrEP acceptance and use, however, appears to be increasing among communities most vulnerable to HIV.
 Health departments across the country are promoting PrEP as part of a strategy to end the HIV epidemic.
 In addition, prevention efforts are also focusing on U=U (Undetectable equals Untransmittable), promoting the awareness that people living with HIV who have undetectable viral loads do not transmit the virus to sexual partners.
 Go to preventionaccess.org.